 - Analyzing and evaluating the performance governing the plans, procedures and policies.

-- Protect compliance with relevant laws and regulations: Acquiring the trust of your client and refraining the disastrous fines and damages, makes internal audit a valuable and beneficial activity for your organization.
+- Protect Compliance with Relevant Laws and Regulations: Acquiring the trust of your client and avoiding the harmful fines and damages, makes internal audit a valuable and beneficial activity for your organization.

 Basis for differences | Internal Audit | External Audit |